tigerhawkvok/AttrDictionary/README.rst

 License
 =======
-AttrDict is released under a MIT license.
+DotDict is released under a MIT license.